Parsifal: Composition

 In September 1877 he began the music by making two complete drafts of the score from beginning to end.
 The first of these (known in German as the Gesamtentwurf and in English as either the preliminary draft or the first complete draft) was made in pencil on three staves, one for the voices and two for the instruments.
 The second complete draft (Orchesterskizze, orchestral draft, short score or particell) was made in ink and on at least three, but sometimes as many as five, staves.
 This draft was much more detailed than the first and contained a considerable degree of instrumental elaboration.

-The second draft was begun on 25 September 1877, just a few days after the first; at this point in his career Wagner liked to work on both drafts simultaneously, switching back and forth between the two so as not to allow too much time to elapse between his initial setting of the text and the final elaboration of the music.
+The second draft was begun on 25 September 1877, just a few days after the first; at this point in his career Wagner liked to work on both drafts simultaneously, switching back and forth between the two to minimize the time between his initial setting of the text and the final elaboration of the music.
 The Gesamtentwurf of act 3 was completed on 16 April 1879 and the Orchesterskizze on the 26th of the same month.

 The full score (Partiturerstschrift) was the final stage in the compositional process.
 It was made in ink and consisted of a fair copy of the entire opera, with all the voices and instruments properly notated according to standard practice.
 Wagner composed Parsifal one act at a time, completing the Gesamtentwurf and Orchesterskizze of each act before beginning the Gesamtentwurf of the next act; but because the Orchesterskizze already embodied all the compositional details of the full score, the actual drafting of the Partiturerstschrift was regarded by Wagner as little more than a routine task which could be done whenever he found the time.
 The prelude of act 1 was scored in August 1878.
 The rest of the opera was scored between August 1879 and 13 January 1882.